This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Is it good to have a king snake in your yard?

-Having a king snake in your yard is beneficial since they’re natural pest controllers.
+Having a king snake in your yard is beneficial since they’re harmless pest controllers.

 Are kingsnakes aggressive?